tarwn/lessthandot-hugo/blogs/content/posts/2013-01-06-differences-between-oracle-and-sql.md

 See what happened, Oracle changed the blanks to NULLs.

-We can easily test this theory, let&#8217;s create a table with a column that has a not null constraint
+We can easily test this theory, let's create a table with a column that has a not null constraint

 ```plsql
 create table TestNull2(Col2 varchar(100) not null);